ypinamang/rock-paper-scissors/README.md

 ## Get user choice and machine choice
-CREATE a variable that stores the user's choice
+CREATE a variable to the user's choice
-CREATE a variable that stores the machine's choice CALL machine choice function
+CREATE a variable to store the machine's choice
+CALL machine choice function
 ASSIGN machine choice return value to the machine choice variable ASK the user for a choice between Rock, Paper, and Scissors ASSIGN the user value to the user choice variable